steffenextra/Interface-for-DBMS/README.md

 # projektarbeit
-Programming an C-Interface for the communication with an DBMS
+Programming an Library for the communication with an DBMS